(A) Purpose

 advisory committee (TAC)

-(a) No conflict of interest is presumed to exist if the
+No conflict of interest is presumed to exist if

-UTPC member is currently part of the TAC for the candidate, however, if the
+the UTPC member is currently part of the TAC for the candidate.
+However, if the

-report, he/she will recuse themself from a formal vote on the candidate in the
+report, that member will recuse themself from a formal vote on the

 (5) Conflict of interest - evaluation